abhimanyupallavisudhir/chit/README.md

 #     "css": ""
 # }
 # Configuration for gui visualization.
 Can be updated with the Chat-specific `display_config` attribute.

+chit.config.PRIORITIZE_DATA_REMOTE
+# default: False
+# whether the remote path stored in the data has priority compared to the path you're actually cloning from.
+# Set to False if e.g. you are cloning from a copy or move of the file in a different folder or machine.
 ```

 This is the first cell of my own personal chit notebook: